kjh-bryan/taxi4hire/README.md

 - Taxi Driver to view surroundings nearby Taxi Drivers to let them know whether the vicinity is crowded thus allowing them to plan where to wait for customer.
 - Customer at Taxi Stand to book a Taxi Driver efficiency.

+This project is submitted to Nanyang Technological University as part of a graded assignment for the course SC2006(Software Engineering).

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`
 -->